 There are brands that are nickel-free, however, nickel-free stainless isn't as corrosion resistant as other stainless steel so you may be disappointed with its longevity.

 Copper cookware: Copper can also leach into food, but since most copper cookware has a stainless steel or tin cooking surface, you should be more concerned about those.
-Tin is stable and non-reactive, though it has a low melting point and needs to be re-applied occasionally.
+Tin is stable and non-reactive, though it has a low melting point and needs to be re-applied occasionally (which is expensive).
 Stainless steel is generally a safe and stable cooking surface with no health and safety concerns.
-See below for more info.
+See above for more info.

 Enameled cookware: Most enameled cookware has a cast iron base with an enamel cooking surface.
 Some enamel can contain lead or cadmium (both toxic to humans), so it's important to buy a reputable brand of enameled cookware (such as le Creuset).
 Also, some colors are more likely to contain toxins than others.